Things to do in Athens Greece

 This amazing construction is considered to be the masterpiece of the Doric Order and one of the most beautiful buildings from Greece.

 This building is the symbol of Athenian democracy and western civilization.

 The temple was built in 447 BC and was dedicated to the goddess Athena and was used as a city treasury at the beginning and starting with the 6th century it was transformed into a church.

 A few centuries later, around 1460 the building was transformed into a mosque.

-The remaining sculptures and artworks are preserved in the building and can be admired during your visit.
+The remaining sculptures and artworks are preserved in the building and you can be admire them during your visit.

 10. Acropolis Museum

 A pretty new museum opened in 2009 with the main purpose of displaying the high number of ancient artefacts found in Athens, Acropolis Museum becomes very quickly one of the most interesting things to visit when in Athens.